 Also active in new music, Mr. Pickart has worked closely with leading composers such as David Stock and Zhou Tian.
 In the spring of 2017, he performed as viola soloist for Steven Mackey’s 2007 concerto Groundswell with the Michigan State University’s new music ensemble, Musique 21.

 Mr. Pickart is lucky to count some of the great luminaries of the music world, among his teachers, such as: Sidney Harth (legendary American concertmaster); Yuri Gandelsman (former principal violist of Israel Philharmonic and violist with the Fine Arts Quartet); and Rodney Whitaker (bassist of Jazz at Lincoln Center Orchestra.)
 Other former teachers include Walter Verdehr, Charles Stegeman, Tyrone Greive, Eugene Purdue, Alison Jewer, and Tom Moore on violin; and Marylène Gingras-Roy on viola.
 He has taken additional lessons with Noah Bendix-Balgley, Choong-Jin Chang, Charles Pikler, and Jacques Israelievitch among others; and has played in masterclasses for a wide variety of artists including Midori, Joan Tower, and Christian Howes.

-Mr. Pickart is Assistant Professor of Music at Webster University in Saint Louis, where he teaches violin and viola.
+Mr. Pickart is Assistant Professor of Music at Webster University in Saint Louis, where he teaches violin, viola, improvisation, and music entrepreneurship.
 Prior to coming to Webster University, he served on the faculty of Beloit College, Michigan State University Community Music School, Duquesne University’s City Music Center, and University of Wisconsin-Madison’s Summer Music Clinic among numerous other programs.
 As a testament to Professor Pickart's pedagogy, several of his former students, have entered the profession, teaching and playing.